 - Available in a variety of lengths and includes a lifetime warranty.

-- While the cable’s thickness makes it extremely durable, it also makes it slightly less flexible than some other XLR cables.
+- While the cable’s thickness makes it extremely durable, it is also slightly less flexible than other XLR cables.

 5. FURUI XLR Microphone Cable